benmiller314/cdm2020fall/resources.md

 <p>Luckily, you have a tool that can help you do it: GIMP!
 Check the link above for some tips on pixel counts, resolutions (pixels per inch), and jpeg compression quality.</p>
 </dd>

-<dt><a href="https://www.fontsquirrel.com/tools/webfont-generator">WebFont Generator, by FontSquirrel</a></dt>
-<dd>When you find a good font, before you can use it on the web it has to be formatted for browsers to render properly.
-Some fonts on your favorite font sites will already have webfont versions.
-If they don't, you can convert them to web-ready fonts using this tool.
-Just make sure you have permission to do so, okay?</dd>

 <dt><a href="https://chrispederick.com/work/web-developer/">Web Developer Plugins</a></dt>
 <dd>This is a browser plugin, available for Chrome, Firefox, and Opera, that allows you to test your web pages by manipulating them in various ways – by temporarily turning off JavaScript, for example, or replacing all images with their alt text.
 (I've found the latter tool particularly useful.)
 It also includes html and css validators, to help you find typos that are throwing off your code.</dd>

 <dt><a href="https://caniuse.com">caniuse.com</a></dt>
 <dd>CSS is a living language, and the ongoing development of new CSS capabilities means that some browsers are slower to adopt the most current standards than others.
 To confirm that a particular rule will work across browsers, you can check here: just enter the CSS attribute you wish to set in the big "Can I use ______?" search box at the top of the page.</dd>

 <dt><a href="https://atom.io">Atom text editor</a></dt>
 <dd><p>There are lots of great coding-friendly text editors out there, and even many excellent free ones.
 Essential features to look for are <em><a href="https://en.wikipedia.org/wiki/Syntax_highlighting#:~:text=Syntax%20highlighting%20is%20a%20feature,to%20the%20category%20of%20terms">syntax highlighting</a></em> and the ability to <em>view several files side-by-side</em>.</p>